 At Throckley Primary School, we are committed to providing a purposeful and empowering curriculum that fully prepares learners for the next steps in their school career and opens the doors to the wider world.
-Core literacy and numeracy skills are at the heart of all we do and our ambitious curriculum provokes curiosity and excitement, all leading to deeper learning.
+Core literacy and numeracy skills are at the heart of all we do and our ambitious curriculum provokes curiosity and excitement.

 Everything begins with our curriculum drivers.
 They are woven through all that we do and underpin our shared belief that our role is to support children in aspiring to achieve, understanding their place in the world and broadening their horizons.

 We believe it is our responsibility to show children that at there is a world of possibility awaiting them, outside of the school gates.
 We also strive to encourage a love of learning, and a metacognitive understanding of how we can best learn and self-regulate, that will continue into secondary school and beyond.

 A shared love of literature sits alongside our curriculum drivers and underpins all that we do; books are the building blocks of our rich curriculum.
 We harness the power of story; texts are valued both as a key learning resource across the curriculum, and for pleasure and escapism.
 Our Throckley Primary reading bookshelves outline the stories shared in each year group, while our Must Reads give structure to children’s reading diet.
 Texts we share are inclusive, ensuring representation of gender and ethnicity.